Fleas on your dog or cat are the tip of the iceberg!

 - Anywhere your dog or cat goes there are flea eggs, larva and pupae that can live in your house for 6 months.

 - Flea infestations are easier to prevent than treat.
 Treatment should be continued for at least 3 months or longer to see permanent reductions in the number of fleas in your house.
-For the best prevention and to stop relapses: use Sentinel year round and a topical product spring through fall.

 What to Do: